aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-properties/_index.md

 Aspose.Slides provides the LanguageId property (exposed by the PortionFormat class) to allow you to set the proofing language for a PowerPoint document.
 The proofing language is the language for which spellings and grammar in the PowerPoint are checked.

-This Java code shows you how to set the proofing language for a PowerPoint: xxx Why is LanguageId missing from Java PortionFormat class?
+This PHP code shows you how to set the proofing language for a PowerPoint: xxx Why is LanguageId missing from Java PortionFormat class?

 ```php
   $pres = new Presentation($pptxFileName);